BBE Spezialization Supply Chain and Operations Management (SCOM)

 Course 2: Supply Chain Management (VUE, obligatory course)

 In this course, the essence of supply chain management in success of a business is emphasised, and it aims to provide the students a good understanding of developing and managing supply chains in line with the needs of the business.

-Course 3: Supply Chain Modelling and Design (PI, obligatory course)
+Course 3: Methods and Tools in Supply Chain and Operations Management (PI, obligatory course)

 Course 4: International Supply Chain Operations (PI, elective course)

 Dipl.-Vw.
 Dr. Hans-Joachim Schramm

 At the end of this course, students should have a basic knowledge about actual trade practice, including contracting, customs, documentary paperwork, transport management as well as security, compliance and risk management issues.
 This should enable them to plan successfully shipping and handling for international goods movements.
 Accordingly, the course is hold in sessions structured as follows:

 Trade Management: contracting issues, trade terms (esp.
 Incoterms 2010) and terms of payment.

 Risk-, Security- and Compliance Management

 Transport Management: documentary paperwork, insurance and liability issues.